mrcbrbn5361/SpicyHook/README.md

 # SpicyHook
-SpicyHook is a discord webhook spammer (i do not claim any trouble you get into)
+SpicyHook is a discord webhook spammer.

+## Disclaimer:

+I AM NOT INVOLVED IN ANY CRIMES COMMITED USING THIS CODE.